Filling the Gaps with Implants

 For patients who have several missing teeth with substantial gaps left over from a period of time, dentures are usually the most appropriate option.
 They can provide maximum support for the cheeks and improve overall facial appearance.

-One of the most common solutions to improve long-term oral health is dental implants.
+One of the most common solutions to improve long-term oral health is Oral Surgery and Dental Implants.
 Dental implants are a well-established substitute for a natural tooth root and give a more permanent solution to missing teeth.
 They resemble a cylinder-shaped screw, which is inserted into the jaw bone and drilled where the original tooth once was or should have been.

 Permanent teeth are normally fitted six to nine months after the implants are inserted.
 It’s advised to give them time to bond with the bone.
 Sometimes implants are already stable enough for the artificial teeth to be attached sooner.
 The condition of the bone in a patient’s jaw will determine whether or not implants will be used.
 If the bone is in poor condition or isn’t substantial enough, it may be necessary to graft bone into the area first.

 Dental implants are long-lasting, and much like natural teeth will maintain their appearance and functionality as long as they are taking care of to a high standard.
 To ensure their sustainability, the patient should take great care of implants and regularly schedule maintenance appointments to the Oral Dental Care Professionals .

 If implants aren’t taken care of, plaque will begin to form, as it would on neglected regular teeth.
 Like natural teeth, untreated implants can lead to gum infection, bleeding, soreness and general pain.